Baton Rouge firefighter takes down suspect who stabbed gas station employee

 BATON ROUGE - A man was arrested after stabbing an employee at the B-Quik gas station Sunday afternoon.

 East Baton Rouge Sheriff's Office said the man walked into the gas station along Greenwell Springs Road around 5:30 p.m.
-Witnesses told deputies the man was talking to himself before approaching the counter, pulling out a knife and stabbing the cashier.
+Witnesses told deputies the man was talking to himself before walking behind the counter, pulling out a knife and stabbing the cashier.

 The Sheriffs Department says a Baton Rouge Firefighter saw the violent exchange and took the suspect to the ground so the cashier could run to safety.